 I am excited to bring my experience in [TOP TWO SKILLS YOU WANT THEM TO REMEMBER ABOUT YOU] to your team.
 I look forward to discussing the role in detail and finding the ways I can contribute to achieving your goals.
 Thank you for considering my application.

 Writing a cover letter is a tedious but crucial part of applying for jobs.
 The good news?
-Recruiters are likely to actually read it.
-And it gives you an opportunity to stand out against other candidates.
+Recruiters actually read and use them.
+Plus, it gives you an opportunity to stand out against other candidates.

 Subscribe to Skimm Money

 Your source for the biggest financial headlines and trends, and how they affect your wallet.